sinojelly/mockcpp/README.md

 You can use mockcpp testngpp prebuilt libraries and header files, or use their source code.

-If you use the prebuilt libraries, be sure they are built on the same os and compiler.
+If you use the prebuilt libraries, be sure they are built on the same os and compiler as your project that is being tested.

 ## mockcpp features
 |  OS    | Compiler | Virtual method mock | Global function mock | Overloaded function mock | Non-virtual method mock (Experiment) |